 Also: My friends who know me best know that there is nothing I love more than a glass or 2 of red wine with my meal! :)

-Remember that 1 glass of wine (125ml) = 1 Lite beer = 1 tot of a spirit = 1 slice bread in calories (so whatever you are going to drink slower or less of is the best option!)
+Remember that 1 glass of wine (125ml) = 1 flute of champagne = 1 Lite beer = 1 tot of any spirit in the energy or calories that it provides, so whatever you prefer to drink, try to pace yourself and savour it!
+Its a treat!

 Order singles instead of doubles

 Alternate glasses of water with alcoholic drinks.
 This will help you to drink less and stayed hydrated at the same time.

 Extend your drink by adding a non-sugary mixer such as soda water, sparkling water or a sugar free soft drink, or top up your drink with ice.

 Don't top up your glass until it is empty so that you can keep track of how much you are drinking.

 Savour your drink.
 Drink slowly, take small sips and pace yourself.
 You can still enjoy that drink or 2 with friends in a social setting, but it's not a race!